 The IRR outcomes and problems above suggest four rules, or "commandments" for IRR usage:

 - IRR is not appropriate when the net cash flow stream differs substantially from the profile with early-arriving net cash outflows and later net cash inflows.

 - Do not use IRR to compare competing cash flow streams whose profiles differ substantially from each other.

-- Do not be tempted to over interpret IRR magnitude and suggested return rates when IRR differs substantially from the real cost of capital and real earnings rates for returns.
+- The analyst should not over-interpret IRR magnitude and return rates when IRR differs substantially from the real cost of capital and real earnings rates for returns.

-- Do not even try to find an IRR when the net cash flow stream is entirely positive or entirely negative.
-There is no IRR for such situations.
+- Do not expect to find an IRR when the net cash flow stream is entirely positive or entirely negative because there is no IRR for such situations.